mist64/cbmbus_doc/7 JiffyDOS.md

 #### 2: Device signals EOI/!EOI– hold for 75 µs
 ![](docs/cbmbus/jiffydos-27.png =601x131)

 Next, the device puts a flag whether there is more data to be transmitted onto the DATA line.
-1 means there is more data, (!EOI) while 0 means that there is no more data (EOI): the end of the stream has been reached or there has been an error.
+1 means there is more data (!EOI), while 0 means that there is no more data (EOI): the end of the stream has been reached or there has been an error.

 To signal that the state of the DATA line is valid, the device releases the CLK line and holds this state for 75 µs.